 Git–Under the Push? column, select the master branch to indicate that you are pushing that branch to origin and click OK.

 - Mercurial–Everything is automatic, so all you have to do is click OK.

-You should see a single commit on your repository.
+If you click Commits in the sidebar, you'll see your commit in the repository.
 Bitbucket combines all the things you just did into that commit and shows it to you.

 supplies.txtfile you just added.